A THRIVING HUB IN KINGSTON'S INNER HARBOUR NEIGHBOURHOOD, SERVING FILM, MUSIC, DESIGN, AND COMMUNITY

 2) Free at the Emma Martin Park parking lot (City of Kingston lot) at the corner of Cataraqui St and Orchard St.

-This parking is free but we are not responsible for any lost/stolen goods.
+This parking is free but we are not responsible for any lost/stolen goods or damages.
+Park at your own discretion.

 Please do not park at the Limestone City Animal Hospital lot.